La Gran Cruzada (2017)

-La Gran Cruzada (2017) (Spanish for "The Great Crusade") was a ajor professional wrestling supercard event produced by Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG), which took place on August 20, 2017, in Arena Naucalpan, Naucalpan, State of Mexico, Mexico.
+La Gran Cruzada (2017) (Spanish for "The Great Crusade") was an ajor professional wrestling supercard event produced by Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG), which took place on August 20, 2017, in Arena Naucalpan, Naucalpan, State of Mexico, Mexico.

 The main event of the show was the eponymous Gran Cruzada tournament, a 30-man Battle Royal with the winner earning a championship match for his weight division.
 Eterno outlasted everyone else and afterward announced that he was going to challenge Relámpago for the IWRG Intercontinental Middleweight Championship.

 Background

 In 2011 the Mexican wrestling promotion International Wrestling Revolution Group (IWRG; Sometimes referred to as Grupo Internacional Revolución in Spanish) started to award a championship belt to the winner of their annual Rey del Ring ("King of the Ring") tournament that could be defended between the annual tournaments.
 As a result, IWRG also added an annual La Gran Cruzada ("The Great Crusade") tournament about halfway between the Rey del Ring tournaments.
 Like the Rey del Ring the eponymous Gran Cruzada match is a 30-man elimination match similar in concept to the WWE's annual Royal Rumble match.
 The winner of the Gran Cruzada tournament would become the number one contender for the Rey del Ring Championship with a title match at a later date.
 The La Gran Cruzada shows, as well as the majority of the IWRG shows in general, are held in "Arena Naucalpan", owned by the promoters of IWRG and their main arena.
 The 2017 La Gran Cruzada show was the sixth time that IWRG has promoted a show under that name.
 For the 2017 version of the tournament IWRG the winner would get a championship match for his weight class, instead of the traditional IWRG Rey del Ring Championship match.